reasonml/reasonml.github.io/src/pages/guide/language/record.md

 ### Syntax shorthand

 To reduce redundancy, we provide **punning** for a record's types and values.
-You can use it when the name of a record field matches the name of its value/type.
+Punning refers to the syntax shorthand you can use when the name of a field matches the name of its value/type:

 ```reason
 type horsePower = {power: int, metric: bool};